thomasp85/thomasp85.github.io/_posts/2017-09-14-Announcing-lime.md

   infallibility of your algorithm and if you cannot explain how your model reaches a prediction they are likely to ignore your predictions.
 A prime example is a system predicting medical conditions requiring drastic surgery.
-  In order for a doctor to follow the predictions he must have knowledge of which factors weighted in.
+  In order for doctors to follow the predictions they must have knowledge of which factors weighted in.
 - Laws and regulations are cropping up to restrict the blind use of complex models.
 Next year all EU countries must adhere to a new regulation requiring